bertofurth/Seagate-Central-Toolchain/README.md

     # Number of threads to engage during build process.
     # Set to less than or equal the number of available
     # CPU cores.
 Use J=1 for troubleshooting
-    J=8
+    J=6

     # These parameters are used by glibc. "build" is the
     # type of machine we are running this build process on.
     # "host" is the type of machine the generated tools will
     # run on.
 They are generally the same.
+Note that this
+    # is different to "TARGET" which is the platform
+    # the resultant cross compiler will generate binaries
+    # for (i.e. the Seagate Central)
+    #
-Typical values are
+    # Typical values are i686-pc-linux-gnu for PCs or
-    # i686-pc-linux-gnu for PCs or arm-linux-gnu for Raspberry
+    # arm-linux-gnu for Raspberry Pi.
-    # Pi.
+    #
     build=i686-pc-linux-gnu
     host=$build